-If your ISP provides L2TP connection, please select L2TP/Russia L2TP option.
-And you should enter the following parameters (Figure 4-12):
+5. If your ISP provides L2TP connection, please select L2TP/Russia L2TP option.
+And you should enter the following parameters (Figure 4-11):

-Figure 4-12 WAN -L2TP
+Figure 4-13 WAN -L2TP

-- > User Name/Password - Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Dynamic IP/ Static IP - Choose either as you are given by your ISP.
+- User Name/Password Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive. - Confirm Password Re-enter the Password provided by your ISP to ensure the Password you entered is correct. - Dynamic IP/ Static IP Choose either as you are given by your ISP.
 Click the Connect button to connect immediately.
-Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the Router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
-If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
+Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
+If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
 If you wish to activate Connect on Demand, click the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - Connect Automatically Connect automatically after the Router is disconnected.
-To use this option, click the radio button. - Connect Manually You can configure the Router to make it connect or disconnect manually.
-After a specified period of inactivity (Max Idle Time), the Router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.

+- Connect Automatically Connect automatically after the router is disconnected.
+To use this option, click the radio button. - Connect Manually You can configure the router to make it connect or disconnect manually.
+After a specified period of inactivity (Max Idle Time), the router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
 To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
 Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link is requested.